 Dry cleaning is considered to be a more effective method of cleaning, as compared to laundry cleaning.
-This is a one of the reason the costs of dry cleaning are usually a little bit higher than laundry.
-It also involves using expensive chemicals solvents.
-However, her in Singapore, the difference is not that huge and may range from $2-$5, depending on the type of clothing.
+This is one of the reasons the costs of dry brushing are usually a little bit higher than laundry.
+It also involves using expensive chemical solvents.
+However, in Singapore, the difference is not that huge and may range from $2-$5, depending on the type of clothing.

 4. The end results-differences

 The conventional laundry cleaning can shrink your garment.
-Shrinkage occurs mainly due to the fact that the garment underwent a high mechanical action after getting washed by water and then dried for a long time.
-The nature of the modern washing machines can also cause shrinkage especially if the cleaner is not careful enough during the process of applying heat.
-Apart from shrinkage, there are also high chances of texture change and perhaps the dullness of the color.
-Dry cleaning gives a better outcome especially to silk garments, woolen garments, and other long garments like curtains.
-The chances of any wrinkles are very few and the appearance of your fabric will ‘like-new’.
+Shrinkage occurs mainly because the clothing underwent a high mechanical action after getting washed by water and then dried for a long time.
+The nature of modern washing machines can also cause shrinkage, especially if the cleaner is not careful enough during the process of applying heat.

-• Your fabric will be hard, but with a fresh smell then it was cleaned using water and not solvents.
+• Your fabric will be hard, but with a fresh smell then it was cleaned using water and no solvents.

-• The fabric is a little softer then; it dry washed.
+• The fabric is a little softer then; it dries washed.

-• There is lots of shrinkage then; it was laundry washed.
+• There are lots of shrinkages then; it was laundry washed.

 • If your garment isn’t faded, then it means that it was dry-cleaned.

 There are different factors that determine the method of cleaning you are supposed to use on your garment, but there are at times your garment may require both dry cleaning and laundry cleaning respectively.
 At times, the selection of the washing process may depend on personal discretion.